Proposal collaboration or proposal co-authoring – what's the difference?

 From an approver’s point of view, seamless co-authoring is what separates the proposals that land you on the short list from the ‘also-rans’.

-Silje is Marketing Manager of Xait.
+Silje is Marketing and Communications Director of Xait.
 She holds a Bachelor in Marketing Communication and an Executive Master in Business Administration.
 She is an analytical, efficient and results-focused marketing and communications professional and her career spans over 15 years within real estate, oil & gas and IT.
 When Silje is not busy growing the Xait brand, you can find her at her family cabin in picturesque Sirdal, Norway, hiking, trekking and cross-country skiing.

 Follow our blog